16. Rhythm notation

 If harmony is the way we organise the notes in pitches, rhythm is the way we organise the notes in time.
 This is not to confuse with tempo, which is the global pace of a music.
 For example a tempo of a 100 beats per minutes, is a different than a tempo of 140 bpm.

 But a rhythm, which is a grouping of several notes, can be played at any of these tempi.

-Now to talk about rhythm we'll have to define how we divide time, define the length each note can have and how we notate that.
-And there I'm happy to make these videos in english, as the french terms make a little less sense.
+Now to talk about rhythm we'll have to define how we divide time, and define the length each note can have and how we notate that.

 So we start with a tempo that defines the speed of the music, by telling us how many beats fit in one minute.